Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling: Related work

 \section{Related work}

-\textbf{Time Series Data Decomposition.} Due to the capacity of the moving average kernel to extract global information from sequence data, Autoformer~\citep{Wu2021autoformer} initially proposed employing it for extracting the trend part of time series.
+\textbf{Time Series Data Decomposition.} Due to the capacity of the moving average kernel to smooth out short-term fluctuations or noise in the time series, Autoformer~\citep{Wu2021autoformer} initially proposed employing the moving average kernel for extracting the trend part of the time series.
 Later works, including MICN~\citep{wang2023micn}, FEDformer~\citep{Zhou2022fedformer}, DLinear~\citep{zeng2023dlinear}, etc., have predominantly adhered to their methodology.
 However, a rudimentary averaging kernel may inadequately capture precise trends in time series characterized by more intricate patterns than simple linear relationships.
+It applies uniform weighting to all data points within the window size, which may not be suitable for capturing non-linear or non-stationary trends present in the data.

-\textbf{Intra-series variations modeling.} To a precise time series forecasting model, comprehending the temporal variations inherent within the time series is of paramount importance.
+\textbf{Intra-series Variations Modeling.} It is important to comprehend the temporal variations inherent within the time series for a precise time series forecasting model.
 Due to the intrinsic limitations of point-to-point attention mechanisms, such as those employed in models like Informer~\citep{Zhou2020informer}, Reformer~\citep{Kitaev2020reformer}, and Pyraformer~\citep{Liu2021pyraformer}, the resultant attention maps are prone to suboptimality.
 This arises from the fact that individual points in a time series, in contrast to words~\citep{Vaswani2017transformer} or image patches~\citep{Dosovitskiy2020vit}, lack explicit semantic information.
-Subsequent endeavors involve partitioning the primary time series into a series of patches~\citep{zhang2023crossformer,Nie2022patchtst}, followed by the application of self-attention mechanisms across these patches to model temporal variations.
+Subsequent endeavours involve partitioning the primary time series into a series of patches~\citep{zhang2023crossformer,Nie2022patchtst}, followed by applying self-attention mechanisms across these patches to model temporal variations.
 However, segmenting time series into patches inevitably introduces information loss.